appbaseio/Docs/content/docs/reactivesearch/react-searchbox/searchbase.md

 ## Advanced Usage
  Although, `react-searchbox` API should be enough to build the powerful search UIs but if you need to access the [SearchComponent](docs/reactivesearch/searchbase/overview/searchcomponent/) instance for a particular component id for more advanced use-cases then you can access it with the help of the react `context` API.

+**Use Case**
+Ability to use the state (context) of the search components, e.g. to create a filter-view of active user inputs for each component, to create a side-effect such as a saved query feature where you want to persist the state of all the active components.

+**Basic Usage:**
  ```jsx
  import { SearchContext } from '@appbaseio/react-searchbox';